 7- II : STAPHYLOCOCCUS AUREUS VACCINE UPDATES

-Since 1902 the start point in thinking about S. aureus vaccine development till now the journey of S. aureus vaccine development seems to be continuous [1-9].Whole inactivated cell, capsular, surface protein ,teichuic acid and other vaccines proposed antigens had and has been tried[1].
+Since 1902 the start point in thinking about S. aureus vaccine development till now the journey of S. aureus vaccine development seems to be continuous [1-9].Whole inactivated cell, capsular, surface protein ,teichoic acid and other vaccines proposed antigens had and has been tried[1].
 These vaccines were at most protective in preclinical development but non-protective effects in clinical development phases of the vaccine [1,2].
 Thats quite true for mono-epitopic vaccine candidates .While they were reaching clinical development phase I and phase II for the multiepitopic vaccine candidates [2,3].
 The factors affecting immune protectivity can be summarized [1] as in the followings;

 i-extent of the previous exposure to S.aureus infections [4].